atedeg/mdm/docs/_docs/bounded-contexts/milk-planning.md

 - the quintals of milk processed in the same period of the previous year
-- the quintals of milk needed by the products that have to be produced in the following week (this is made reading from a recipe book the yield of milk to produce a quintal of a given product)
+- the quintals of milk needed by the products that have to be produced in the following week (this is made by reading from a recipe book the yield of milk to produce a quintal of a given product)
 - the current stock
 - the quintals of milk already in stock